chanesteves/roman-numerals-api/README.md

 # Roman Numerals API

 ## Brief
 A simple RESTful API which will convert an integer to its roman numeral counterpart.
-This solution will contain three API endpoints, and will only support integers ranging from 1 to 3999.
+This solution contains three API endpoints, and only supports integers ranging from 1 to 3999.
 It keeps track of conversions to determine which is the most frequently converted integer, and the last time this was converted.

 ### Endpoints Required
  1. Accepts an integer, converts it to a roman numeral, stores it in the database and returns the response.